 Your endocannabinoid system (ECS) regulates many processes related to your physiology and cognition.
-For instance, your ECS is involved in fertility and pregnancy, appetite, mood, pain and memory.
+For instance, your ECS is involved in fertility, appetite, mood, pain and memory.
 As you can imagine, it’s a good idea to do things that support a healthy and functioning ECS as much as possible.

 Many studies have indicated that high levels of stress can increase oxidative damage ...
 This, in turn, leads to reduced functioning of your ECS.